Introduction

 - Accrediting Duchenne Centers for children and adults that provide comprehensive care and adhere to the latest care considerations and consensus guidelines, and

-- Supporting centers that do not yet meet these criteria to improve care provided to DMD patients.
+- Supporting centers that nearly meet these criteria to improve care provided to DMD patients.

 Accredited Duchenne Centers for Children and/or Adults provide care according to criteria that are in agreement with the latest care considerations, consensus guidelines, and/or expert opinions.
 Care is provided by a multidisciplinary team and may be delivered either by one center, or shared with other locations; however the applying center is responsible for the care plan, coordination, communication, documentation and collaboration.